-Fret not, even though there are thousands of distributions around, in this article, I have compiled a list of the best Linux distros available right now.
+Fret not, even though thousands of distributions are around, in this article, I have compiled a list of the best Linux distros available now.
 Of course, the list can be subjective.
-But, here, we try to categorize the distros – so there’s something for everyone.
+But, here, we try to categorize the distros—so there’s something for everyone.

 Note: The list is in no particular order of ranking.

 In this category, we aim to list the distros which are easy to use out of the box.
 You do not need to dig deeper, you can just start using it right away after installation without needing to know any commands or tips.

 Ubuntu is undoubtedly one of the most popular Linux distributions.
 You can even find it pre-installed on a lot of laptops available.

 The user interface is easy to get comfortable with.
 If you play around, you can easily customize the look of it as per your requirements.
 In either case, you can opt to install a theme as well.
 You can learn more about how to install themes in Ubuntu to get started.

 In addition to what it offers, you will find a huge online community of Ubuntu users.
 So, if you face an issue – head to any of the forums (or a subreddit) to ask for help.
 If you are looking for direct solutions in no time, you should check out our coverage on Ubuntu (where we have numerous tutorials and recommendations for Ubuntu).

 Linux Mint Cinnamon is another popular Linux distribution suitable for beginners.
 The default Cinnamon desktop resembles the layout of the Windows system, and this is why it is one of the best Windows-like Linux distros.

 Not just limited to that, Linux Mint also does a few things better than Ubuntu.